porres/pd-else/README.md

 ### Downloading ELSE:

 Look for the latest releases in https://github.com/porres/pd-else/releases - but ELSE is also available via Pd's external manager (In Pd, just go for Help => Find Externals and search for 'else').
-Not that the available download there also contains the live eletronics tutorial mentioned above.
+Note that since version 1.0 beta 28,  the downloads of ELSE also contain the live eletronics tutorial mentioned above as part of the package.

 ### Installing ELSE: